george24601/notes/microservice/consistency/event_sourcing.md

 4. Service B receives the message from MQ, commit, and return to MQ that it is complete

-5. If A fails, need to let MQ know that it is fail instead of commit
+5. If txn in A fails, A needs to let MQ know that it is fail instead of commit

 6. Need to expose service endpoints to message broker to confirm system's status, so that MQ middleware can defend against timeout